stephenmussel/redux-feedback-app/README.md

 ![Comments](/public/images/pageFour.jpg)
 <br />

 At this point you've noticed that you can go `Back` and edit your previous responses.
-Your previous responses will be displayed for convenience.
+Previous responses will be displayed for your convenience.
 <br />

 After the `Comments` page, you can `Review` your responses and make any last minute changes.